 You can make this even stronger by highlighting some killer customer benefits.

-7. Dig into the key benefits for the reader
+7. A top freelance copywriter will dig into the key benefits for the reader

 Simply listing a bunch of advantages and features is fine.
 But to really get people ready to hand over their cash, dig into the big benefits of a product or service you offer.